-To bring your case our bus accident lawyers will:
+To handle your case, our bus accident lawyers will:

-File a lawsuit: Most cases settle.
-But fair value in a bus accident case usually requires filing a lawsuit.
-Our lawyers file lawsuits against the bus driver, the school district, or or whomever we determine is responsible for the accident.
-Often the lawsuit is against multiple defendants.
+FILE A LAWSUIT: Most cases settle out of court.
+But getting a fair value settlement in a bus accident case usually requires filing a lawsuit.
+Our lawyers file lawsuits against the bus driver, the school district, and/or whomever we determine is responsible for the accident.
+Often, the lawsuit is filed against multiple defendants.

-Settle the Case: The goal of a bus accident suit is to get a fair settlement that addresses what has been taken from you and your family.
-That means money for medical bills, lost wages, pain and suffering.
+SETTLE THE CASE: The goal of a bus accident suit is to get a fair settlement that addresses what has been taken from you and your family.
+That means money for medical bills, lost wages, and pain and suffering.

-Go to Trial: Sometimes we need to go to trial to get the right result.
-We simply cannot agree to a fair settlement with the bus company.
-At trial we present all of the evidence to a jury and ask the jury to give us justice.
+GO TO TRIAL: Sometimes we need to go to trial to get the right result because we simply cannot reach a fair settlement with the bus company.
+At trial, we present all of the evidence to a jury and ask the jury to give us justice.